All Collections

 Your annotations can be saved to an issue using our issue management.
 Either save to an existing issue or create a new issue.
 The issue can then be assigned to a team or person to change the document or provide an answer to the annotations.

-Projects can set up RFI (Request for Information) and similar workflows using issuetypes and issueboards.
+Projects can set up RFI (Request for Information) and similar workflows using issue types and issue boards.

 The annotations are attached to the document revision they were drawn on, so new revisions will be pristine, while annotations made on older revisions will be accessible by cycling back through revisions or by going to the document's related issues.

-To add annotations to an issue,
+To add annotations to a topic,

 1. Open a single document in the viewer and start using the annotation tools.